rafaeldevvv/snake-game/README.md

 ### State

-The state consists of the snake, the pieces of food over the map. the score(how many fruits have been eaten), the status(lost or playing) and the boundaries(limits of the map).
+The state consists of the snake, the pieces of food over the map. the score(how many fruits have been eaten), the status(lost or playing), the boundaries(limits of the map), the best score and if the application is muted.

 The object representing the state also has an `update()` method which is used to update the state.
 It takes the time step since the previous update and the keys currently held down.